 Add to Cart

-2 Weeks (40 hours) Family Mediation is practiced by Lawyers and Non-Lawyers.
+-- Live session/role play times: 6:30 – 8:30 PM EDT/EST, Tuesdays, and Wednesdays (mandatory).--Family Mediation is practiced by Lawyers and Non-Lawyers.
 It is fundamental that all Mediators understand the legal options and issues that arise during a family separation.
 While Mediators do not provide legal advice; it is important to be aware of the implications of Support and Property, Custody and Access.
 In the Family Law for Non-Lawyer Mediators training course students will learn how to draft a Memorandum of Understanding and Agreement; when a Family Mediation has concluded.
 Students will also learn about the importance of collaboration practice and options for a Family Mediation.
+Required textbook: Art and Practice of Mediation, 2nd Edition & Choices in Approaching Conflict: Understanding the Practice of Alternative Dispute Resolution Book Bundle – $113 – $168 (digital or print), The Family Dispute Resolution Handbook, 6th Edition – $125-145 (digital or print).

 Family Mediation